 OnTrack provides chemical dependency treatment and related services regardless of an individual’s ethnicity, religion, nationality, age, sexual preference or ability to pay.
 Chemical dependency is treatable, but treatment must work on as many levels as the disease: individual, family, community, biochemical, psychological, behavioral, legal and economic among others.
 OnTrack’s strategy is to confront substance abusers in each of these realms, with the ultimate goal of restoring function where nothing remains but wreckage.

 Options for Southern Oregon:

-Options for Southern Oregon serves people of all ages in Josephine County who have mental health needs.
-Their holistic approach addresses housing, advocacy, community integration, crisis intervention, therapy, co-occurring issues, education, work, and economic well-being.
+Options for Southern Oregon serves people of all ages in Josephine and Jackson County who have mental health needs.
+Their holistic approach addresses housing, advocacy, community integration, therapy, co-occurring issues, education, work, and economic well-being.
 Options fosters the development of mental and emotional health in children, adults, and families, and they support clients’ participation as respected members of the community.

 Phoenix Counseling Center: